WeiZheng78/aws_simple_snat/README.md

 private_instance_id = i-01acdcda755b6736c
 ```

-Test One - Verify the IP exposed to internet is Nat instance's EIP
+Test One - Verify the IP being exposed to internet is Nat instance's EIP only, and curl checkip.amazonaws.com to get the EIP via https only.

 Make sure you have access to the instance in the private subnet.

 ```console